 To apply for a UK Aid Direct grant, organisations must be registered as a not-for-profit organisation.

-Impact grants are available to groups that are registered in the UK, in one of the lowest 50 countries in the UN Human Development Index (HDI) or in a country that DFID considers to be high or moderate fragility.
+Community Partnership, Impact grants, Jo Cox Memorial grants - Strengthening and Network - are available to groups that are registered in the UK, or in one of the lowest 50 countries in the UN Human Development Index (HDI) or in a country that DFID considers to be high or moderate fragility.

-- the lowest 50 countries in the UN Human Development Index (HDI)
+- one of the lowest *50 countries in the UN Human Development Index (HDI)

-- the countries the UK Department for International Development (DFID) considers to be of high or moderate fragility
+- certain countries the UK Department for International Development (DFID) considers to be of high or moderate fragility

 To be considered as UK-based, your organisation must be registered as a not-for-profit organisation in the UK.

 If your organisation is part of an international family of organisations, your organisation must be registered in the UK and have its own UK constitution and an independent board of trustees.